Doña Ana County Court Records

 Searching family court records

 Family case information appears in the NM Case Lookup portal alongside other case types.
-However, access to specific documents may be restricted when a case involves minors or protective orders.
+That said, access to specific documents may be restricted when a case involves minors or protective orders.
 Domestic violence affidavits, juvenile records, and adoption files are typically sealed from public view.

 Marriage licenses and certificates

 The Doña Ana County Clerk issues marriage licenses by appointment.
 Both applicants must appear in person with a completed application and government-issued photo ID.
 The license fee is $55.00 (cash, check, credit card, or money order).
-Licenses are valid statewide and must be returned to the Clerk’s Office within 90 days of the ceremony.
-An online marriage application can be submitted in advance, or applicants may bring a printable application form.
+Licenses are valid statewide and must be returned to the Clerk's Office within 90 days of the ceremony.
+You can submit an online marriage application in advance, or bring a printable application form when you arrive.

 Certified copies of recorded marriage licenses cost $2.50 each and can be requested through the Clerk's document request form.